fehyee/fehyee/README.md

 I Build Software Applications and Machine Learning Models

 - 📫 Send me an email at arogundaderuth0@gmail.com
-- 💞️ I’m looking to collaborate or hire...
+- 💞️ I’m looking to collaborate or get hired...

 <!---
 fehyee/fehyee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.